Frequently Asked Questions

 May I use transfer credit toward the major?

-Transfer students may petition to apply coursework from institutions outside Stanford University to their major, provided the Registrar has already awarded transfer credit and that the coursework is relevant and/or equivalent to courses approved for the Data Science major.
-All such petitions are subject to approval by the Data Science faculty advisor.
-The required forms can be found on Data Science Resources page.
+Transfer students may request to apply coursework from institutions outside Stanford University to their major.
+All such requests are subject to approval by the Data Science program, in consultation with faculty.
+The required forms can be found on the Forms & Resources page under Academics.

-How do I take a course for my major that is not on the pre-approved course list(s)?
+Can I take a class for my major/minor that is not on the pre-approved course list(s)?